List of Iranian submissions for the Academy Award for Best International Feature Film: Shortlisted films

 In 2025, the Iranian selection committee created for the first time a shortlist of eligible films, from which a finalist would be chosen.
-The movement came after numerous controversies regarding country unclear submission process were raised by popular opinion and filmmakers.
+The movement came after numerous controversies regarding the country unclear submission process, raised online by industry members and local filmmakers.

 Even though the new formal process was established, the Iranian submission committee continued to snub political films released without permission in international film festivals during 2025, such as: It Was Just an Accident by Jafar Panahi, Put Your Soul on Your Hand and Walk by Sepideh Farsi, Cutting Through Rocks by Sara Khaki and Mohammadreza Eyni, Between Dreams and Hope by Farnoosh Samadi, Divine Comedy by Ali Asgari, Inside Amir by Amir Azizi and Past Future Continuous by Morteza Ahmadvand and Firouzeh Khosrovani.

-Saeed Roustayi, once arrested for premiering Leila's Brothers at Cannes without permission, had his new film Woman and Child (which also premiered at Cannes) shortlisted, but was ultimately snubbed.
+Saeed Roustayi, once arrested for premiering Leila's Brothers (2022) at Cannes without permission, had his new film Woman and Child (which also premiered at Cannes) shortlisted, but was ultimately snubbed.